 The summer holidays will look a little different in Australia this year.
-Border closures, travel restrictions and ongoing social distancing measures mean many of us need to adjust our expectations for the summer break.
+Travel restrictions and ongoing social distancing measures mean many of us need to adjust our expectations for the summer break.
 And if you’re an international student, your plans have probably been disrupted even more.

 Separation from your family and friends back home may lead you to feeling isolated or lonely – especially at a time when we’re used to coming together.
 A break from study and work can also mean a break from regular contact with your peers, and can get your regular routine off the rails.